yuukiflow/keymap.json2keymap.c/README.md

 ***SIMPLE QMK Configurator converter from JSON to C keymap file***

+I built this simple tool to convert json file from QMK online configurator and write it to my keymap.c as I use OLED and other functions that are not working with JSON keymaps.

 **USAGE**

+1. Clone this repository to your local machine.

+2. Open a terminal and navigate to the directory where the `replace_keymaps_in_c_file.py` script is located.

+3. Run the script with the following command:
 ```bash
 python json2c.py <JSON_FILE> <keymap.c> --new_layer <layer1, layer2, ...>
 ```